-The three-year MLA program is composed of three phases: Foundation, Integration and Synthesis.
-During Foundation, all entering graduate BAC students share their first semester studio and are exposed to extensive principles of design thinking.
+The three-year MLA program is composed of three phases or segments: Foundation, Integration and Synthesis.
+During Foundation Segment, all incoming graduate BAC students share a firstsemester transdisciplinary studio and are exposed to extensive principles of design thinking.
 Fundamental design concepts and a universal spatial language are framed.
-Courses in history/theory, as well as analogue and digital media and representation mark the beginning of the master's program.
+Courses in history and theory, as well as analog and digital media and representation, are among the first courses of the master's program and support the studio explorations.